GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 ##### Look up tables

 This has been described by Greg Ubben (archived [here](http://sed.sourceforge.net/grabbag/tutorials/lookup_tables.txt)).
 Look up tables are used here to construct various substrings from the sequences 0123456789 and 9876543210.
-For instance, to construct a string of length a we can write:
+For instance, to construct a string of a given length we can write:

 ```
 s/(.)/\1;0123456789/